India Modi Extends National Coronavirus Lockdown Until May 3

 “Until May 3, we will all have to stay locked out.
 Meanwhile, we must follow the same discipline as we did,” said Modi.

-Before Modi’s address, several Indian states had ordered prolonged blockades until April 30, in order to prevent the spread of the virus.
-These include Maharashtra, the center of the country’s worst epidemic.
+Before the speech, several Indian states had ordered prolonged blockades until April 30, in order to prevent the spread of the virus.
+Among them, Maharashtra, which reported 2,334 cases and 160 deaths, the worst epidemic in the country.

-As the foreclosure measures continue, Modi said some states and districts that have shown that they have averted an epidemic “may be allowed to resume important activities but with conditions”.
+As the foreclosure measures continue, Modi said some states and districts that have shown they have avoided an outbreak “may be allowed to resume certain necessary activities”, but under certain conditions.

-“Until April 20, all districts, neighborhoods and states will be closely monitored to see how closely they apply the rules.”
-Said Modi.
+“Until April 20, each city, each police station, each district, each state will be assessed on the extent to which the lock is respected.
+We will note to what extent the region has protected itself from the coronavirus,” Modi said. .
+“The exit rules will be very strict.
+The authorization will be withdrawn immediately if the lock rules are broken and the spread of the coronavirus is threatened.”

 The Prime Minister did not provide details but said that “detailed directives” will be issued by the government on Wednesday.